CenterForSpatialResearch/methods-in-spatial-research-fa2021/assignments/assignment02.md

 ### Submission

 - Upload your designed map & a copy of the scanned map you georeferenced:
-  - as a single pdf to Canvas
+  - as a single pdf to Canvas (the PDF should include your 2 sentence summary on a third page))
-  - add your map & the original scanned map to the pin-up section for 10/1 in the course Miro board
+  - add your map & the original scanned map (as well as your 2 sentence summary) to the pin-up section for 10/1 in the course Miro board

 ### Resources